ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 With the generic `ErrorDriver` and `ErrorSteps` classes I can quickly create scenario's that both support the happy flow and also failures.
 This solution also protects against unexpected errors that have occured but are not checked.
 I case that is often forgotten when using this solution.

-A full code example can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow).
+A full code example can be found [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/HandlingExceptionsInSpecFlow) which also contains extra examples and code for dealing with asynchronous methods.